What Is the Salary for Graduates with a General Psychology Degree?

 Clinical, Counseling and School Psychologist

 According to the U.S. Bureau of Labor Statistics (BLS), the mean annual wage of clinical, counseling and school psychologists was $74,030 in May 2014 (www.bls.gov).
 Psychologists must have either a master's degree or a Doctor of Philosophy (Ph.D.) in general psychology or a specialized area of psychology to work as a psychologist.
 While some employment is possible with a master's degree, a doctoral degree is needed if you wish to enter private practice.

-The BLS reported that most of these professionals worked in elementary and secondary schools and earned an average wage of $72,710 in May 2014.
-While those working in the offices of other health practitioners averaged $81,480, those working in individual and family services averaged $67,380.
+The BLS reported that most of these professionals worked in elementary and secondary schools and earned a mean wage of $72,710 in May 2014.
+While those working in the offices of other health practitioners earned a mean salary of $81,480, those working in individual and family services earned a mean of $67,380.

 Human Resources Manager

 Graduates with general psychology degrees may work in the human resources field, which generally requires you to have strong people and communication skills.
 Human resources managers oversee the recruitment of qualified personnel and the implementation of employee benefit packages for their companies.